 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a scrape on your skin that happens when your skin rubs against a rough surface.
+is a scrape on your skin.
+It happens when your skin rubs against a rough surface.
 Some examples of an abrasion include rug burn, a skinned elbow, or road rash.
 Abrasions can be many shapes and sizes.
 The wound may hurt, bleed, bruise, or swell.

 Seek care immediately if: